roboflow/inference/inference/core/workflows/core_steps/models/roboflow/README.md

 This directory contains the Workflow blocks that power models you can deploy (and often fine-tune) via Roboflow's cloud platform.

-## Generic Weights
+## Generic Models

-When available, generic weights (eg for COCO models listed in our [/docs/aliases.md](model aliases list)) may be used freely without a Roboflow account or API Key.
+The pre-trained models listed in our [/docs/aliases.md](model aliases list) may be used freely without a Roboflow account or API Key.

 ## Fine-Tuned Models